Drake669/dev-docs-test/resources/docs/8-settings/3-audit-trail.md

 ### Filtering of User Actions

 This section allows you to narrow down user actions by specifying a date range.
-By providing a `startdate` and an `enddate`, you can view only the activities performed within this period.
+By providing a `from` and a `to` dates, you can view only the activities performed within this period.
 This filtering feature helps you easily track actions over specific timeframes, making it simpler to review user activity within a defined period.

-To filter user actions, make a `GET` request to the `/useractions/filter/:startdate/:enddate` endpoint.
+To filter user actions, make a `GET` request to the `/api/v3/user-actions/filter/:from/:to` endpoint.
 The dates should be in `YYYY-MM-DD` format.

 #### Sample Response Object